J3olchara/yandex-team/README.md

 2. Download application dependencies:
   > - if you want to make some tests you need to run:
   >
-  > python3 -m pip3 install -r requirements_test.txt
+  > python3 -m pip3 install -r requirements/test.txt
   > - if you want to develop some features you need to run:
   >
-  > python3 -m pip3 install -r requirements_dev.txt
+  > python3 -m pip3 install -r requirements/dev.txt
   >
   > - or if you want to run it in production you need to run:
   >
-  > python3 -m pip3 install -r requirements_prod.txt
+  > python3 -m pip3 install -r requirements/prod.txt

 3. Get a secret variables for your application:
   > create .env file with example.env variables.